phoenixfeder/fc-com/UseCases/Logout/Logout.md

 To log in is needed to use the full functionality of our platform.

 ### 1.2 Mock-up
+A real mockup is not needed as it just will be simple button.
 ![Mockup](https://github.com/phoenixfeder/fc-com/raw/master/UseCases/Logout/LogoutMockupLarge.JPG)

 ## 2. Flow of Events
 A flowchart about what happens on each side of the application for this specific use case.